chef/chef-web-docs/content/data_bags.md

 knife data bag from file admins charlie.json
 ```

-In some cases, such as when knife is not being run from the root
+In some cases, such as when knife isn't being run from the root
 directory for the chef-repo, the full path to the data bag item may be
 required.
 For example: